MathBERT: A Pre-trained Language Model for General NLP Tasks in Mathematics Education: Building

-To pre-train our MathBERT more efficiently, we adopt the similar data processing strategy as ROBERTa model which threads all the sentences together and split them into a maximum length of 512-token sequence sections \cite{Liu2019RoBERTa:Approach}.
-Inspired by SciBERT \cite{Beltagy2019SCIBERT:Text}, we create a custom mathematical vocabulary \verb|mathVocab| using Huggingface \verb|BertWordPieceTokenizer|\footnote{https://huggingface.co/docs/tokenizers/python/latest/quicktour.html} with the same size of 30,522 from the original BERT.
-We selected 50 words from the same rank tier of \#2050 to \#2100 and discover \verb|mathVocab| has more mathematical jargon and numbers than the original vocabulary (see in Figure \ref{mathvocab}).
+To pre-train {\m} efficiently, we adopt a similar data processing strategy to the ROBERTa model, which threaded all the sentences together and split them into a maximum length of 512-token sequence sections \cite{Liu2019RoBERTa:Approach}.
+In other words, one sequence of data is longer than the original single sentence from the mathematics corpora.
+Inspired by SciBERT \cite{Beltagy2019SCIBERT:Text}, we create a custom mathematical vocabulary (\verb|mathVocab|) using Hugging Face \verb|BertWordPieceTokenizer|\footnote{https://huggingface.co/docs/tokenizers/python/latest/quicktour.html} with a size of 30,522 from the BASE BERT.
+We select 50 words from the same rank tier of \#2100 to \#2150 and discover that \verb|mathVocab| has more mathematical jargon than the original vocabulary (\verb|origVocab|) from BERT \cite{Devlin2019BERT:Understanding} (see in Table \ref{mathvocab}).

-As to training strategy, we pre-train our models in three different ways.
-1. pre-train on the mathematic corpus from Table \ref{tab:math_corpus} for a DAPT MathBERT with both the original and mathematical vocabularies.
-2. pre-train on the task texts from Table \ref{tab:task_data} for a TAPT Model using original vocabulary only.
-3. pre-train on task texts from MathBERT weights (instead of original BERT weights) with both original and mathematical vocabulary (see in Fig. ~\ref{fig:strategy}).